Norbert515/dynamic_theme/README.md

+# dynamic_theme
-# dynamic_theme: Dynamicall chaning your theme without hassle
+## Dynamicall chaning your theme without hassle

 ![](https://github.com/Norbert515/dynamic_theme/blob/master/assets/theme.png)

 This packages manages changing your theme during runtime and persiting that theme.

-I wrote a medium post about this, check it out here!
+### I wrote a medium post about this, check it out here!

 ## Usage
 Wrap your material app like this: